Connect with Wrightwood Committees

 Parks: The Wrightwood neighborhood is home to 3 parks overseen by the Wrightwood Neighbors: Jonquil Park, Supera Playlot and Wiggley Field.
 WNA also facilitates the spring cleanup of all three of the parks along with the Mayor’s Clean & Green program and the Friends of the Parks.
 More details on the Parks page.

 Schools: The schools committee serves as an advocate and liaison between the local public schools, WNA Board and the community.
 Keeping the community informed as to the quality, innovation, and recent successes at each school is this committees focus.
-There are four public schools serving the Wrightwood Neighborhood: Agassiz Elementary School, Louisa May Alcott Elementary School, Oscar Mayer Elementary School, Lincoln Park High School and Alcott High School for the Humanities.
+There are four public schools serving the Wrightwood Neighborhood: Harriet Tubman Elementary School, Louisa May Alcott Elementary School, Oscar Mayer Elementary School, Lincoln Park High School and Alcott High School for the Humanities.
 More details on the Schools page.

 Wiggly Field: Established in April 1997, is Chicago’s first official dog exercise and play area, it is located at 2645 N. Sheffield.
 More details on the Wiggly Field page.